Complaints against certifiers

 - we ask for further information from the complainant and do not receive the information, or

 - are satisfied the complaint is frivolous, vexatious or lacks substance or credibility.

 How long will it take?

 We can’t provide an exact timeframe as each case is taken on its own merits.
 It depends on the nature of your complaint and the time it takes to review the information and documents provided.

-If the case involves professional misconduct, it may take longer to reach a resolution as we apply to the Queensland Civil and Administrative Tribunal to start disciplinary action.
+If the case involves professional misconduct, it may take longer to reach a resolution as we have to apply to the Queensland Civil and Administrative Tribunal (QCAT) to start disciplinary action.

 We keep the information you provide to us during the complaint process, confidential.
 However, documents you supply will generally be forwarded to the building certifier.
 Documents can also be subject to an application for access under the Right to Information Act 2009 (PDF) and the Information Privacy Act 2009 (PDF).